 Is anything happening yet?
 The cornerstone of the policy is the Localism Bill which is currently going through Parliament.
 Already the number of "ring fenced" areas of funding has been dramatically scaled back.

-'Reforming public services'
+The soundbite: 'Reforming public services'

 What does it mean?
 Councils and government departments will be able to outsource services from libraries to "free schools".
 Providers could be private companies making a profit such as Serco, or social enterprises set up by groups of individuals.
 Michael Gove's free schools fall into this category.